RolandWisniewski/-Integration/README.md

     STEP *= 0.5
 ```

-# Create a plot that compares step and time
+Create a plot that compares step and time:

 ```python
 fig, ax = plt.subplots()